ioccc-src/winner/2020/ferguson2/README.md

 #### <a name="example" href="#toc">Example run</a>

-BTW: There's a much more entertaining (and delicious) challenge or exercise in [recode.html][] (involves [chocolate-cake.html][]) though one might need a different kind of exercise after taking up the challenge! :-) These however show the general program as well as how to use the two winning entries of the Morse code that I referred to earlier:
+BTW: There's a much more entertaining (and delicious) challenge or exercise in [recode.html][] (markdown version [recode.md](recode.md)) (involves [chocolate-cake.html][]) though one might need a different kind of exercise after taking up the challenge! :-) These however show the general program as well as how to use the two winning entries of the Morse code that I referred to
+earlier:

 ```sh